 (Note: PHIL 466: Senior Thesis is recommended but not required and is taken as an Individualized Study in either the fall or spring term.
 Students work closely with the entire Philosophy faculty on a subject of their choice.)

-THE MINOR IN PHILOSOPHY consists of a minimum of six (6) courses, structured as follows:
+THE PHILOSOPHY MINOR consists of a minimum of six (6) courses:

 - A 100-level PHIL course or FYS taught by a philosophy instructor